Pink-slime journalism: Examples

 NewsGuard reported in October 2022 that left-leaning websites including The Main Street Sentinel, Courier Newsroom, and The American Independent, as well as the right-leaning Metric Media network, were running ads on social media while hiding their partisan funding and connections.
 The NewsGuard report referred to the newsrooms as pink slime' newsrooms".

 In October 2024, ProPublica reported that newspapers with the word "Catholic" in their title were being distributed in five presidential battleground states -- Arizona, Michigan, Nevada, Pennsylvania, and Wisconsin.
 The newspapers are unaffiliated with the Catholic Church and were traced back to noted pink-slime journalism entrepreneur Brian Timpone.
 Much of the content of the newspapers, according to ProPublica, "undermine Vice President Kamala Harris and prop up former President Donald Trump".

 Gazette News has been accused of skirting Australia’s rules on political advertising but was cleared by the Australian Election Commission in 2025.
 The Light, which also publishes in Australia as well as Ireland and the UK, is subject to an inquiry about whether it is pink-slime designed to push a partisan agenda.

 Hoodline, owned by San Francisco-based Nextdoor Holdings, Inc, largely uses AI to write its articles and has been accused of fabricating facts and using misleading bylines.

+An Israeli-based tech start-up called Prism News launched about 200 local news websites in the United States in May 2026.
+These were described as "a new flavor of classic pink slime journalism."